 Myth 7.
 Reusable nappies leak all the time

 In my experience, reusable nappies contain far better than disposable nappies because there’s so much more scope for fitting a nappy just right.
-For example, we use Bambino Mio’s miosolo nappies which can be adjusted easily to get the perfect fit.
 If your child is experiencing leaks, perhaps they need an extra booster or they’re not quite fitting properly.
 Also, always remember to pre wash your nappies a few times before use to ensure they gain their maximum absorbency (and get super soft!)

 Myth 8.
 Reusable nappies are gross

 There’s a real myth that if you’re using reusable nappies, your hands are covered in poo all the time.
 This is simply not true – and whether you use a particular device for scraping poo off nappies or simply the force from the flush of your toilet – the poo goes down the loo, where it belongs!
 I find it gross when poo goes in the bin and sits there for hundreds of years, which it does with a disposable nappy.

 Myth 9.
 Using Reusable nappies whilst travelling is impossible

 With a little bit of prep, it’s perfectly possible to use cloth nappies whilst traveling – just don’t forget a wet bag or two!
 If you’re going away for a few days, chances are you’ll be able to take enough nappies to last you the entire time.
 If it’s slightly longer, you might want to check ahead if your hotel allows you to borrow their washing machine or if there’s a laundry service.
 Even easier still, if you’re self-catering you’ll have your own washing machine to use and hopefully some sunshine to help dry them quick.
 Using a public launderette is also an option – just give them a ring beforehand to check.